Runtime options with Memory, CPUs, and GPUsEstimated reading time: 16 minutes

 /proc/<PID>/status on the host machine.

 By default, each container’s access to the host machine’s CPU cycles is unlimited.
 You can set various constraints to limit a given container’s access to the host machine’s CPU cycles.
-Most users will use and configure the default CFS scheduler.
+Most users use and configure the default CFS scheduler.
 In Docker 1.13 and higher, you can also configure the realtime scheduler.

 Configure the default CFS scheduler